sfd-markets/cv/README.md

-# Carlos Lopez — Personal Site
+# Carlos — Personal Site

 Jekyll site for resume and portfolio, deployed to GitHub Pages.